ibm-cloud-docs/sell/faqs-migrated.md

 ## Why can't I edit my support information?
 {: #migrated-support}

 The support details that you previously provided to {{site.data.keyword.IBM_notm}} aren't currently displayed on the Support tab in Partner Center, but they have been saved and are still available for all of your published products.
-We are improving the support details experience in Partner Center, so if you need to make any changes, we ask that you [contact support](/docs/sell?topic=sell-get-pc-support#pc-support-case).
+We are improving the support details experience in Partner Center, so if you need to make any changes, we ask that you contact support.
 No information was lost or changed during the migration, and all of your published products include your support details.
+For information about opening a support case, see [Creating a Partner Center support case](/docs/sell?topic=sell-get-pc-support#pc-support-case).

 ## Where is my custom agreement?
 {: #custom-agreement}